Konamiman/Nextor/README.md

 * [SDCC](http://sdcc.sourceforge.net/) **v4.2 or newer**, for FDISK and the command line tools written in C. On Debian/Ubuntu-ish systems you can just `apt-get install sdcc`.
 * `objcopy` from [the binutils package](https://www.gnu.org/software/binutils/).
 On Debian/Ubuntu-ish systems you can just `apt-get install binutils`.
 * `mknexrom` to generate the ROM files with the drivers.
 You have it in [the releases section](https://github.com/Konamiman/Nextor/releases), but you can also build it from the source in the `buildtools/sources` directory.
+* `mformat` and `mcopy` from [the mtools package](https://www.gnu.org/software/mtools/), only if you want to build the tools disk image.
+On Debian/Ubuntu-ish systems you can just `apt-get install mtools`.

 Except for those obtained via `apt`, you'll need to place these tools at a suitable location to be able to use them, e.g. `/usr/bin`.